Mvrjustid/pepperpose/README.md

 # Timeline
 The codes together with utilitis etc spread wildly in our local folders.
-We are a samll team, with one postdoc and a few undergraduates, and are busy opening our new projects.
+We are a small team, with one postdoc and a few undergraduates, and are busy opening our new projects.

 So, if you want to explore our codes ASAP, please Star 🌟.
 Thereon, I can better convince myself and students to finalize and maintain this repo.